hashicorp/consul/plugin/etcd/README.md

 ~~~
 etcd [ZONES...] {
-    stubzones
     fallthrough [ZONES...]
     path PATH
     endpoint ENDPOINT...
-    upstream [ADDRESS...]
+    upstream
     tls CERT KEY CACERT
 }
 ~~~

-* `stubzones` enables the stub zones feature.
-The stubzone is *only* done in the etcd tree located under the *first* zone specified.
 * `fallthrough` If zone matches but no record can be generated, pass request to the next plugin.
   If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin is authoritative.
 If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then only queries for those zones will be subject to fallthrough.
 * **PATH** the path inside etcd.
 Defaults to "/skydns".
 * **ENDPOINT** the etcd endpoints.
 Defaults to "http://localhost:2379".
-* `upstream` upstream resolvers to be used resolve external names found in etcd (think CNAMEs) pointing to external names.
-If you want CoreDNS to act as a proxy for clients, you'll need to add the proxy plugin.
-If no **ADDRESS** is given, CoreDNS will resolve CNAMEs against itself.
+* `upstream` resolve names found in etcd (think CNAMEs) If you want CoreDNS to act as a proxy for clients, you'll need to add the forward plugin.
+CoreDNS will resolve CNAMEs against itself.
-  **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
 * `tls` followed by:

     * no arguments, if the server certificate is signed by a system-installed CA and no client cert is needed